laravel/spark-docs/upgrade.md

     "laravel/spark": "~3.0"

+### Updating NPM Packages / Elixir

-After upgrading Spark, you need to update the following packages in your `package.json` file:
+After upgrading to Spark 3.0, you need to update the following packages in your `package.json` file:

 	"laravel-elixir": "^6.0.0-11",
 	"laravel-elixir-vue-2": "^0.2.0",
 	"vue": "~2.0.1",

-You also need to update your `gulpfile.js` to require `laravel-elixir-vue-2`:
+You should also update your `gulpfile.js` to require `laravel-elixir-vue-2`:

 	require('laravel-elixir-vue-2');